What are you working on at the moment?

 What do you bring to a song?

-My strength lies in making the song sound the best it possibly can with the pieces I have at my disposal.
+My strength lies in making the song sound the best it possibly can with the pieces an artist brings me.

 Tell us about your studio setup.

 I own a home studio with a spacious live room and a mixing booth.
-I embrace technology and mix in-the-box without producing digital sounding recordings.
+I practice old-school live recording methods while still embracing technology.

 What other musicians or music production professionals inspire you?